napt-dev/napt.cloud/README.md

 # unapt.xyz
-My first website project, coded in HTML and CSS Probably the most shit way i could have made this LOL
+My first website project, coded in HTML and CSS.
+This code realistically probably sucks but its my first project so who cares